Maximizing Social Welfare Subject to Network Externalities: A Unifying Submodular Optimization Approach: Introduction

 Motivated by the above, and many other similar examples, our objective in this paper is to study allocation problems when agents exhibit network externalities.
 While this problem has been significant in the past literature \cite{haghpanah2013optimal,candogan2012optimal,akhlaghpour2010optimal,bhattacharya2011allocations}, these results are mainly focused on allocating and pricing of copies of a \emph{single} item; other than a handful of results \cite{etesami2020complexity,de2012finding,bhalgat2012mechanisms}, the problem of maximizing the social welfare by allocating multiple items subject to network externalities has not been well-studied before.
 Therefore, we consider the more realistic situation with multiple competing items and when the agents in the network are demand-constrained.
+Moreover, we consider both positive and negative externalities with linear, convex, and concave functions.
+Such a comprehensive study allows us to capture more complex situations, such as traffic routing, where the change in an agent's cost depends nonlinearly (e.g., using a polynomial function \cite{roughgarden2005selfish}) on the number of agents that use the same route.